 Chose the Right Type of Markers

 Markers have types too.
 You’ll find water-based and oil-based markers.
-If you want your art piece to last as long as it possibly can, choose an oil-based marker.
+If you want your art piece to last as long as it possibly can, choose the latter one.
 Oil-based markers are known for being permanent on many surfaces like glass, plastic, metal, pottery, wood, rubber, and so on.

 Preparation to Keep The Ink Permanent

 Prep the surface beforehand.
 Yep!
 It matters.
 In your desired project if it is not a boundary, do prep the surface by sanding.
-Sanding the plastic surface will give your marker a better chance to grip on.
+A sanded surface will give your marker a better chance to grip on.
 Use 120-grit sandpaper to give it the desired roughness.
-Roughness gives it grip.
+Rough surface gives it grip.

 If you are really bothered by the sanding, you can make it smooth again by using some epoxy later on.
 Or there are some polishes with making it shiny again!
 Better you can use a magic eraser if possible.
 Look it up if that is your concern here.